bchareyre/yade-mpi/doc/sphinx/installation.rst

 Source code
 ------------

 Installation from source code is reasonable, when you want to add or modify constitutive laws, engines or functions...
-Installing the latest trunk version allows to use newly added features, which are not yet available in packaged versions.
+Installing the latest trunk version allows one to use newly added features, which are not yet available in packaged versions.

 Download
 ^^^^^^^^^^